marcwie/pynuts/README.md

 ```
 Installation via `pip` will be available soon.

+## Getting started
+In order to get started you should look at the jupyter notebooks in the `examples`-folder.

 ## Load data
 If you only wish to obtain the official LAU and NUTS tables you can achieve this like so:
 ```python